zialdiansyah/covid-jabar/README.md

-This is a [Covid Jabar Monitoring App](https://nextjs.org/) using next js & tailwind css
+This is a [Covid Jabar Monitoring App](https://covid-jabar.vercel.app/), using next js & tailwind css.

 ## Getting Started